 - The classical external treatment methods should be sufficiently exhausted.

-- Only if no acceptable skin condition can be achieved by the external therapy approaches, a system therapy should be applied.
+- Only if no acceptable skin condition can be achieved by the external therapy approaches, a system therapy should take place.

-Thus, systemic therapies are reserved for the most severe and severe forms.
+Thus, system therapies are reserved for the severe and most severe forms.
 These include chronically active, therapy-resistant, extensive psoriasis vulgaris, psoriasis pustulosa, psoriatic erythroderma, all forms of psoriasis arthropathica that cannot be adequately treated monotherapeutically with non-steroidal anti-inflammatory drugs, severe therapy-resistant psoriasis capitis and psoriasis palmaris et plantaris.

 Prerequisites for the system therapy of psoriasis:

 - The psoriasis should not or no longer be manageable with the available local therapeutic agents, so that long (more than two months per year) periods of illness with considerable suffering exist.

 - The efficacy of the systemic therapeutic agent must be proven beyond doubt.

 - The systemic therapeutic agent must act quickly (within four weeks) and produce long-term, clinical freedom from symptoms.

 - Even with long-term application (several months) of the preparation, no permanent, therapy-induced organ damage may occur that is life-limiting or limits the individual quality of life beyond that which is primarily disease-related.